Munib al-Masri

-Munib Rashid al-Masri (منيب رشيد المصري), also known as the "Duke of Nablus", and "the Godfather"(b.
-1934), is a Palestinian industrialist, and patriarch of the al-Masri family.
+Munib Rashid al-Masri (منيب رشيد المصري), also known as the "Duke of Nablus", and "the Godfather" (born 1934), is a Palestinian industrialist, and patriarch of the al-Masri family.

 Relatives include a cousin, Arab Bank and Paltel chairman Sabih al-Masri, and nephews, developer Bashar Masri, and Jordanian former prime minister Taher al-Masri.
+Brothers and sisters are Rady, Zaher, Zuheir, Mahrous, Ezdihar, Mamdouh, Madeeh, Raafat and Madeha.

 One of Yasser Arafat's closest friends and supporters, al-Masri has served as a minister in the cabinet of Jordan, and has on multiple occasions declined both the presidency and the prime ministership of Palestine.

 Early life

 Al-Masri was born in Nablus in 1934.
 He attended the an-Najah National University and graduated from the University of Texas in the United States.
 Al-Masri was shot and wounded by British soldiers in 1944.

 Al-Masri made his fortune in the oil industry, then returned to the West Bank in the 1990s and founded a stock exchange in Nablus.